 The Festival Service provides an occasion for bringing together representatives from the Church, City, commerce, public life and our supporters.
 It is noted for a sermon by a distinguished preacher, music and pageantry but it remains a service of worship to God through familiar liturgy.

-This year our Festival Service will take place in St Paul's Cathedral on Tuesday 9th May at 5 p.m.
+This year our Festival Service took place in St Paul's Cathedral on Tuesday 9th May at 5 p.m.

-Our preacher this year will be the Archbishop of York, Dr John Sentamu.
+Our preacher this year was the Archbishop of York, Dr John Sentamu.